So you want to get ripped? Or jacked, shredded, cut, buff (choose your adjective!).

-Any kind of exercise will ultimately help you reduce body fat, but if you’re aim is to get a cut physique as quickly as possible then you need to select a training method that will maximise fat burning.
+Any kind of exercise will ultimately help you reduce body fat, but if you’re aim is to get shredded as quickly as possible then you need to select a training method that will maximize fat burning.

 If you’re short on time, then simply going as hard as you can for as long as you can is a good option.

 And if you want to be more structured, whilst mixing things up a little, then High Intensity Interval Training (HIIT) is a also a good option.